-In some situations the blind spot detector may not interpret the traffic situation correctlu, E.a. in the following situations:
+In some situations the lane departure warning may not interpret the traffic situation correctly.
+I.e. in the following situations:

-- on tight bends;

-- in the case of lanes with different widths:
+- on tight bends; - in the case of lanes with different widths; - in areas with significant gradient changes; - in adverse weather conditions;

-- at the top of slopes;

-- in adverse weather conditions;